-John Geller: Just inventory spend.
-Yes, like I said, we're going to be working on that in terms of our longer term integration plans and how we're going to position products which will obviously drive our inventory needs, but what I would say on a combined basis, as I mentioned the ILG and the inventory that they've built out, we're in a good spot there and may be potentially the ability to leverage some of that inventory as we think about our Marriott, because under our combined for the Marriott licenses brands that's all on the table in terms of how we think about that inventory.
-We definitely need to do that work here and obviously we'll be back with more updates as we progress through and talk about all the great opportunities this combination we think brings for us.
+Just inventory spend.
+Yeah, like I said, that we're going to be working on that in terms of our longer term integration plans and how we're going to position products which will obviously drive our inventory needs, but what I say on a combined basis, as I mentioned, the ILG and the inventory they've built out, we're in a good spot there and maybe potentially the ability to leverage some of that inventory as we think about our Marriott because we - under our - combined for the Marriott license brands, those are all - that's all on the table, if you will, in terms of how we think about that inventory.
+So we definitely need to do that work here and obviously we'll be back with more updates as we progress through and talk about all the great opportunities that this combination we think brings for us.

-Edward Angle: Great.
+Great.
 That's all I have today and congrats on the quarter.